Paper Rex

 Paper Rex is an esports organization based in Singapore.
 The organization was co-founded in January 2020 by Harley "dsn" Örwall, Nikhil "nikH" Hathiramani, Matthew Djojonegoro and Gad Tan.
-The organisation is mainly known for their Valorant division, being announced as one of the pioneer franchises in Valorant's premier competition, VCT 2023.
+The organisation is mainly known for their Valorant division, being announced as one of the pioneer franchises in Valorants premier competition, VCT 2023.

 History

-Paper Rex was founded in January 2020 by Harley "dsn" Örwall, an ex-professional Counter-Strike player and Nikhil "nikH" Hathiramani, the founder and chief editor of CSGO2ASIA, Matthew Djojonegoro, a video game designer and team manager, and Gad Tan, a creative director who graduated from the University of New South Wales.
+Paper Rex was founded in January 2020 by Harley "dsn" Örwall, an ex-professional Counter-Strike player, Nikhil "nikH" Hathiramani, the founder and chief editor of CSGO2ASIA, Matthew Djojonegoro, a video game designer, and Gad Tan, a creative director who graduated from the University of New South Wales.
 The team uses the Dreamcore Dream Centre, a 10,000 sqft esports, entertainment hub, and retail store located in Singapore, to house their training centre and management staff.